Jayman2000/jasons-nixos-config/Documentation/How to Install NixOS Using a Config from This Repo.md

 1. Start booting into the install medium.

-1. At the bootloader menu, choose the `unattendedInstall` option.
+1. At the bootloader menu, choose the option that says “Disko Unattended NixOS Installer”.

 ## Instructions for `jason-desktop-linux`